stencila/libcore/README.md

 ### [`docs`](docs)

-A folder for documentation for each function, and additional documentation for Libcore including CONTRIBUTING.md and CODE_OF_CONDUCT.MD.
+A folder for documentation for each function, and additional documentation for Libcore.
 ### [`defs`](defs)
 Source files for each function.